 At the end of your garage sale, it can be tempting to store items for another day to try out your saleswoman tactics again.
 If you’ve carefully followed the advice above, you should be prepared to part with everything you’re selling.
-The objective is to feel comfortable with the clutter-free mindset: this garage sale is helping you clean out your clutter and eliminate extra items you have lying around your home.
+The objective is to feel comfortable with a clutter-free mindset: this garage sale is helping you clean out your clutter and eliminate extra items you have lying around your home.
 Garage sales can bring in a lot of money but they are rarely the place you’ll get $500 for a rare book (eBay) or $250 for a gently used futon (Craigslist).

 When you’ve finished your garage sale, count out your earnings and round up your remaining items.
 Inventory what you have left and determine whether each item realistically belongs in the trash or if you can donate it to the Goodwill, a women’s shelter, a preschool or another charity in your area.